 Our Collection of coats for the Adult winter coats program, is very popular.
-We have begun this years' collection of coats for NOV.
-Rev Vicki reports at least 50 coats went out to those in need, as well as 30 hat/mitten/scarf sets last year.
-After a couple of days the coats then move on to another town for continued distribution.
+Coats went out to those in need, as well as hat/mitten/scarf sets.
+We do keep some coats but after the distribution days most of the coats then move on to another town for continued distribution.

 FOOD BANKOur parish collects for the Kingsville Food bank by not only publishing needs in the church bulletin weekly but also having a grocery cart at the entrance for people to easily donate.
 Marylin Allen is retiring as the lead coordinator after 25 years.
-We thank her for her immense dedication to this cause.
+We thank her for her immense dedication to this cause in our community.

 The parish received a donation of wool and we are turning that into small blankets for the laps of wheelchair users.
 Some are crocheting while others are knitting.
 We could use more volunteers; you make what you like 30" x45".
 Please see Vicki